untapped-inc/sema-docs/docs/deploying-to-production.md

 * Build the client: `yarn build`

 !!! info ""
-    If you get a fatal error about not having enough memory while building the client, just add this - `GENERATE_SOURCEMAP=false` - to the .env file of the web back office directory and then run yarn build again:
+    If you get a fatal error about not having enough memory while building the client, just add this - `GENERATE_SOURCEMAP=false` - to the .env file of the back office web client directory and then run yarn build again:

     `echo 'GENERATE_SOURCEMAP=false' >> .env && yarn build`